gvwilson/thirdbit/_posts/2011/2011-08-08-introducing-programming-a-different-way.md

 <ul>
 <li>Cynical answer: "anything that might contain bugs"</li>
 <li>Classic answer: "Instructions for a computer"</li>
-<li>Our answer adds: "...that a human being can understand"
+<li>Our answer adds: "…that a human being can understand"
 <ul>
 <li>Takes a lot of work to turn the things we write into instructions a computer can execute</li>
 </ul>